 8. The Limestone Heritage Park and Gardens followed by a stone carving and sculpting session

-At the end of the tour the kids will get an opportunity to carve the limestone and we loved it!
+At the end of the tour, the kids will get an opportunity to carve the limestone and we loved it!

 There are also other activities I believe like animal feeding, learning to make limoncello, olive tasting and much more.
-Check there link for all the activities here – you could easily make a day of it.
+Check this link for all the activities here – you could easily make a day of it.
 I believe they have awesome meals too.

-9. Boat trip around Blue Grotto Caves
+9. Boat trip to Blue Grotto Caves

 The azure and cobalt blue waters await you as you ride through the Blue Grotto caves in a little boat.
-This is weather dependent and the day we went it was rough seas so we couldn’t go, but we managed to see it from the look out which was cool!
+This is weather dependent and the day we went it was rough seas so we couldn’t go, but we managed to see it from the lookout which was cool!